-The decrease of \$9.6 million in cash provided by operating activities from continuing operations for the first three months of fiscal 2009 compared to the same period last year is primarily related to the decline in year over year operating income from its businesses as a direct result of the depressed housing market and the additional reduction in demand for aluminum sheet products.
-Partially offsetting this was a more significant reduction in conversion capital in 2009 compared to 2008; such reduction contributed \$11.9 million more in operating cash flow in the first quarter of 2009 than 2008.
-Overall, as a result of this market slowdown, the Company used \$1.7 million in operating cash flow from continuing operations for the three months ended January 31, 2009.
-Even with the lower operating income in the Company's seasonally slowest quarter, the Company was targeting positive cash from operating activities; however, the extreme fall in demand resulted in higher levels of inventory than preferred.
-The Company believes that it can reduce inventory levels further in the following quarters as it continues to focus on maximizing its cash flow.
+The decrease of \$4.9 million in cash provided by operating activities from continuing operations for the first six months of fiscal 2009 compared to the same period last year is primarily related to the decline in year over year operating income from its businesses as a direct result of the depressed housing market and the additional reduction in demand for aluminum sheet products.
+Partially offsetting this was a more significant reduction in conversion capital in 2009 compared to 2008; such reduction contributed \$38.9 million more in operating cash flow in the first half of 2009 than 2008.
+Even with the extreme fall in demand in the Company's end markets coupled with the Company's seasonally slowest quarters, the Company generated good operating cash flow of \$14.6 million during the six months ended April 30, 2009.
+The Company expects additional operating cash flow in the second half of fiscal 2009 as it enters its seasonally stronger periods and continues to focus on maximizing its cash flow.
+The Company estimates that it will contribute approximately \$5.8 million to its pension plan during the remainder of fiscal 2009, but does not expect to make any estimated tax payments for the remainder of fiscal 2009.